 Technical explanation of logistic regression, Bayesian methods, machine learning algorithms, and statistical modeling techniques used to calculate admission likelihood.

-Comprehensive breakdown of GPA, test scores, course rigor, extracurriculars, demonstrated interest, institutional priorities, and demographic factors that influence admission chances.
+GPA, test scores, course rigor, extracurriculars, demonstrated interest, and more.

 How GPA affects admission probability across different college selectivity tiers.